National Socio-Environmental Synthesis Center (SESYNC)

-- Statement of Interest (no more than two page)
+- Statement of Interest (no more than two pages)

-- Describes the applicant’s past and current research or related work in the field;
+- Describing the applicant’s past and current research or related work in the field

-- Discusses how the applicant would benefit from participating in the selected S-E thematic workshop, including outlining challenges or constraints encountered so far;
+- Discussing how the applicant would benefit from participating in the selected S-E thematic workshop, including outlining challenges or constraints encountered so far

-- Discuss what you may contribute to the workshop, and what you hope to gain from this experience;
+- Discussing what the applicant may contribute to the workshop, and what they hope to gain from this experience

-- Demonstrates an enthusiasm and openness to new, inter- or transdisciplinary interactions;
+- Demonstrating an enthusiasm and openness to new, inter-, or transdisciplinary interactions

-- Strong commitment to attending the workshop in its entirety.
+- Proving a strong commitment to attend the workshop in its entirety

 - Applicant’s full C.V.